Q2S Enhancing Pedagogy: Faculty Stipends

 Applying for Funds

-The Q2S transformation process provides a one-time stipend or professional development (PD) award of up to $1500 for faculty to engage in professional development around teaching.
+The Q2S transformation process provides a one-time stipend or professional development (PD) award of up to $1,500 for faculty to engage in professional development around teaching.
 Proposals may be submitted either individually or for a whole workshop, faculty learning community, etc; when a whole workshop proposal or faculty learning community is approved, all participants automatically qualify for the Q2S enhanced pedagogy stipend if they have not already received one.
-In that case, there is no need to submit an individual proposal.
+In that case, there is no need to submit an individual proposal; however an individual application will be necessary.
 See information about individual project proposals and group proposals below.

 Please note that there are two options: